Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 the Valorem protocol also provides them with the ability to set an earliest exercise date.
 Users holding these options are blocked from exercising them until the earliest exercise date has passed.
-While there are many possible uses cases for being able to effectively "post date a check" in DeFi, one that may be of particular interest to protocol developers is the ability to create the DeFi version of an Employee Stock Option (ESO) with a cliff vesting schedule set via the option’s earliest exercise date.
+While there are many possible use cases for being able to effectively "post date a check" in DeFi, one that may be of particular interest to protocol developers is the ability to create the DeFi version of an Employee Stock Option (ESO) with a cliff vesting schedule set via the option’s earliest exercise date.
 Protocols could